vmware-archive/streaming-runtimes/README.md

 ### Build & Run

 * Streaming Runtime Operator - follow the [Streaming Runtime Operator](./streaming-runtime-operator#build) build instructions to build the operator, create a container image and upload it to container registry.
-* User Defined Functions - follow the [User Defined Function](./user-defined-functions) about information how implement and build your own UDF and how to use it from within a Processor resource.
+* User Defined Functions - follow the [User Defined Function](./user-defined-functions) about information how implement and build your own Function and how to use it from within a Processor resource.

 ## Documentation